alireza-mh/SEO-Checklist/README.md

 Never index search page in case you have search page this may cuase black seo problems and your site have too many page with no data and mark as a duplicate (canonical may help with this).
 Have 404/not found page.
 Do not use too many redirects.

+### Hint google for re-crawl
+By adding last modified to site map file you can tell google bot that the content of the page has been changed and need re-crawl.
+Be aware that google bot would evaluate your changes and if the page change would be minor and not worth re-crawling it will understant and wont trust your last modified property anymore so keep that in mind.[resource](https://www.youtube.com/watch?v=am4g0hXAA8Q&t=926s)